Poteen: The Irish Liquor

 Poteen?
 What’s all this nonsense about?
 Everyone knows the national drink of Ireland is _ _ _ _ _ (_) _.
 Well, yes, Irish whiskey has traveled the world over, and is surely up there with the best of them.
 But, is it actually the national drink?

 “Guinness!”, you cry!
 That iconic dark Irish beer fermenting deep in the marrow of a people.
 Perhaps.
-But that pushes whiskey even farther down the list then, because the ball of malt isn’t even the national liquor.
+But that pushes whiskey even farther down the list then, because a ball of malt doesn’t even measure up as the national liquor.
 That accolade in fact belongs to the perfect madman spirit…Poteen (See Note 1).

 So now that you have got it straight, perhaps a minor disclaimer: poteen is whiskey.
 At least when made in its original form, using malt barley as the base.
-Alas, poteen has become a bit more every man over the centuries, veering away from aficionado single malts made from only the fluffiest of local grains, towards alcohol ergonometry.
+Alas, the dwindling resources available to the everyman has seen this sweet Irish liquor veer away from aficionado single malts, made from only the fluffiest of local grains, towards alcohol ergonometry.
 Given a wide birth for decades, poitin has in recent years been making a notable comeback on the Irish drinks scene.

 Alas, potcheen is Irish moonshine.
 That’s why you brought Betty along..